bzine19766/Distributed-N-Queen/README.md

  # Distributor:

 For the algorithm distributor, we are currently in the debugging stage of the distributed termination detection.
 The current form of the distributor is only for testing purposes.
-We have the 'generate(I)' function which runs sequentially for each machine, alternating between them.
+We have the 'generate(I)' function which runs in parallel for each machine.
 This is for testing the termination detection, now we have fixed the bugs of termination detection it works for any N and any M. Here, N represents the number of queens and M represents the number of machines.
 Now, we will move to the true parallel version of the distributor.
 To test this version, simply type  into the shell: